-Accessories include USB cable, carrying pouch, protective acrylic front plate, manual and stickers.
+Accessories include USB cable, protective acrylic front plate, manual and stickers.

 Please check the old shop

 The PCB colour can only be blue and the buttons are mechanical, clicky, and cream white - no customization is possible

 Connect it to your guitar pickup, Korg Volcas, IKM Uno or something else!
 Let it play chord progressions in background while you practice, or be